KimVinter/KimVinter/README.md

 Finance Professional | Blockchain Professional

 I work as a Financial Relationship Manager and hold a Masters in Finance from St. Gallen Business School.
-Additionally.

-I have acquired expertise in three certifications:
+Additionally, I have acquired expertise in three certifications:
 <ul>
 <li>Blockchain Programming and Management</li>
 <li>Business and ESG</li>